You are a novice to jazz but can read notation and know how to play your major scales.

 Through an analysis of a transcription of Hank Mobley's solo over the changes to the tune "Remember" from his 1960 recording "Soul Station," watch how this master of bebop improvisation uses chord tones on strong beats as a foundation for his strong and logical improvised line over the changes to this Irving Berlin classic.
 Then learn an extensive series of drills to gain control of these notes over this or any chord progression to help you develop fluency with these primary components of good melodic construction.

 Joe Zawinul is perhaps best known as a fusion-based synthesist, co-founder of the popular jazz- rock group Weather Report and explorer of World Music styles as leader of his band the Joe Zawinul Syndicate.
 But he played straight-ahead jazz on the acoustic piano well before venturing off into the varied directions of the past 30+ years.
-His considerable talents as a bebop pianist are on display in this lesson through an analysis of a transcription of his solo over the tune "Teaneck" from the 1961 classic "Nancy Wilson & Cannonball Adderley" for his use of approach patterns in crafting his lines.
+His considerable talents as a bebop pianist are on display in this course through an analysis of a transcription of his solo over the tune "Teaneck" from the 1961 classic "Nancy Wilson & Cannonball Adderley" for his use of approach patterns in crafting his lines.
 This course codifies four common approach patterns and demonstrates a series of drills to help you gain control over these patterns for use in your own soloing.
-The second installment in the Improv Drill series of courses, this course builds on the fundamentals outlined in the first lesson, Improv Drill: Chord Tones.
+The second installment in the Improv Drill series of courses, this course builds on the fundamentals outlined in the first course, Improv Drill: Chord Tones.

-The second installment in the Improv Drill series of courses, this course builds on the fundamentals outlined in the first lesson, Improv Drill: Approach Patterns Part 1.
+The second installment in the Improv Drill series of courses, this course builds on the fundamentals outlined in the first course, Improv Drill: Approach Patterns Part 1.